xwyang457/507Final/README.md

 - Ensure to comply with Spotify's API terms of service, particularly regarding rate limits and data usage.
 - Customize the `si507.sh` script as needed to match your Flask application file names or additional configurations.

----

-This README should be saved as a `.txt` or `.md` file at the root of your project directory.
-It's designed to guide users through installation, configuration, and usage of the application comprehensively.
-If you require further customization or additional information, please let me know!